Ham Radio Station: 1950

 This is a recreation from memory of my station KH6OJ in Wailuku about 1949.
 The cards on the wall are mostly Maui stations contacted on the 40 meter band.

 Mesh(wire frame) view of the image.
-You may click on it for an even larger view.
 Each QSL card on the wall was scanned and then inserted in the frames on the wall like a collage.
+Enlarge